Cardiovascular System MCQs

 Discuss

-Answer: (d).All of the above.
-Explanation:Underwriting requirements for Congenital Heart Disease include pre-treatment and post-treatment hospital reports, including details of surgical treatment taken, results of investigations like ECG, 2D ECHO cardiography, any indications or past or present symptoms like palpitations, shortness of breath, as well as current follow-up reports and cardiac status.
+Answer: (d).All of the above Explanation:Underwriting requirements include results of investigations like ECG, 2D ECHO cardiography, pre-treatment and post-treatment hospital reports including details of surgical treatment taken, any indications or past or present symptoms like palpitations, shortness of breath, and current follow-up reports and cardiac status.

 Discuss